Skip to main content

 ‘Time is money’

-Another App State senior and a first-generation college student — Omar Gonzalez from Hendersonville — has also financed his education through multiple scholarships and grants.
+App State alumnus and first-generation college student Omar Gonzalez ’23, from Hendersonville, has also financed his education through multiple scholarships and grants.

 “Time is money.
 It’s not renewable.
 You’re buying yourself time to master the core subjects that you need to have, so you can add value to wherever you want to work in the future.”

-Gonzalez is an actuarial science major in App State’s Accelerated Master’s program, through which he’s pursuing a master’s degree in applied data analytics.
+Gonzalez graduated with a bachelor’s degree in actuarial science and is now a graduate student in App State's applied data analytics program, having begun his graduate studies as part of the Accelerated Master’s program.
 His scholarships and grants include the Spencer-Latin American Association of Insurance Agencies Scholarship, Chartered Property Casualty Underwriter Society Loman Scholarship, Chartered Property Casualty Underwriter Society NextGen Scholarship, International Student Financial Aid, Susanne Wolfe and International Association of Insurance Professionals Scholarship and Brantley Risk and Insurance Center Operating Fund.

 Gonzalez, a U.S. Army veteran, also receives funding from the Post-9/11 GI Bill.
 He served in the Army for six years on active duty and four years on reserve duty as an intelligence analyst and a calvary scout.